Relativistic density-functional theory based on effective quantum electrodynamics: Effective quantum electrodynamics

 where the one-particle density-matrix operator $\hat{\b{n}}_{1}(\vec{r},\vec{r}\,')$ and the pair density-matrix operator $\hat{\b{n}}_{2}(\vec{r}_1,\vec{r}_2)$ are defined using creation and annihilation Dirac field operators with normal ordering ${\cal N}[ ...]$ of the elementary creation and annihilation operators $\hat{b}_{p}^\dagger$, $\hat{b}_p$, $\hat{d}_{p}^\dagger$, $\hat{d}_p$ with respect to the free vacuum state $\ket{0}$

-and the (opposite) charge density operator is
+and the opposite charge density operator is

-where $\b{n}(\vec{r}) =\b{n}_{1}(\vec{r},\vec{r})$.
-In Eq.~(\ref{V}) $v(\vec{r})$ is a scalar external potential (for example, the Coulomb potential generated by the nuclei) and in Eq.~(\ref{W}) $\b{w}(\vec{r}_1,\vec{r}_2)$ is a two-particle interaction matrix potential which could be for example the Coulomb (C) + Breit (B) interaction
+where $\hat{\b{n}}(\vec{r}) =\hat{\b{n}}_{1}(\vec{r},\vec{r})$.
+Note that, in the non-relativistic theory, the opposite charge density operator reduces to the usual one-electron density operator, which is why we prefer to use the opposite charge density operator $\hat{n}(\vec{r})$ and not the charge density operator $\hat{\rho}(\vec{r}) = -\hat{n}(\vec{r})$.
+The normal ordering in the definition of the Dirac kinetic + rest mass operator $\hat{T}_\text{D}$ in Eq.~(\ref{TD}) ensures that this operator is bounded from below with a nonnegative spectrum.
+In Eq.~(\ref{W}) $\b{w}(\vec{r}_1,\vec{r}_2)$ is a two-particle interaction matrix potential which could be for example the Coulomb (C) + Breit (B) interaction

 with $\vec{r}_{12} = \vec{r}_1 - \vec{r}_2$ and $r_{12} = |\vec{r}_{12}|$, and